Dallas/Fort Worth sports travel guide

-The Dallas-Fort Worth region is gaining more and more prominence on the American sports landscape with each passing year, and not just because it’s home to all four major sports leagues, plus soccer, NASCAR, major colleges and so on.
+The Dallas-Fort Worth region is gaining more and more prominence on the American sports landscape with each passing year, and not just because it’s home to teams in all four major sports leagues, plus soccer, NASCAR, major colleges and so on.

 The region, known collectively as the Metroplex, can owe much of its sports relevance to AT&T Stadium, the behemoth venue in Arlington that routinely hosts big-time events in football (pro and college), basketball (pro and college), boxing and more.

 This also means you’ll probably want to plan out your visit carefully depending on which games and venues you plan to see, but the region isn’t a difficult one to get to know.

-Click placemark in index to find on map | View Dallas/Fort Worth city guide in a larger map
+Click placemark in index to find on map | View Dallas/Fort Worth sports travel guide in a larger map

-The landscape: Where to watch sports in Dallas/Fort-Worth
+Where to watch sports in Dallas/Fort Worth

-If it’s pro sports you want to see, you’re looking at two areas — the Victory Park district just north of downtown Dallas, home of the American Airlines Center, and the suburb of Arlington, where AT&T Stadium and the Rangers’ new Globe Life Field stand.
+If it’s the pro sports teams you want to see in Dallas/Fort Worth, you’re looking at two areas — the Victory Park district just north of downtown Dallas, home of the American Airlines Center, and the suburb of Arlington, where AT&T Stadium and the Rangers’ new Globe Life Field stand.